Overview

 The most consequential design challenge was also the most structural: how do you deliver Pixaera’s safety training to workers who can’t use VR?

-I designed a video-based training format that preserved the quality and scenario-driven approach of the VR experience while removing every hardware dependency.
+I designed a video-based training format that preserved the quality and scenario-driven approach of the VR experience while removing the dependencey on specialised hardware.
 Workers could train on any device, online or offline, in their own language.
-The format was built from reusable modules — the same content architecture that powered VR could now power video at no extra content cost.
+The format was built from reusable modules — the same content architecture that powered VR could now power video with minimal extra content cost.

 02 — Assessment Tool

-I designed a 10-minute knowledge assessment built around two ideas: scenario-based questions grounded in real workplace situations, and confidence scoring that asked workers not just what they answered but how sure they were.
+I worked with our head of product to design a 10-minute knowledge assessment built around two ideas: scenario-based multiple choice / multiple answer questions grounded in real workplace situations, and confidence scoring that asked workers not just what they answered but how sure they were.

 The confidence layer was the critical design decision.
 A worker who answers correctly but rates themselves “not sure” is a different risk profile from one who answers correctly and is confident.
 The data that came out of this distinction gave HSE managers something genuinely actionable.